slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 As Paul Arden, the creative director of Saatchi and Saatchi and a leading thinker on ideation and talent, once recommended, “If you get stuck, draw with a different pen.
 Change your tools; it may free your thinking.”

+Data shows people want more feedback: monthly, not daily.

 if you're stuck chnage tools

 > *'Too busy pretending I'm occupied.'*